 Cloud Spanner fine-grained access control combines the benefits of Identity and Access Management (IAM) with traditional SQL role-based access control.
-With fine-grained access control, you can set up fine-grained access policies at the table and column level.
-To manage table-level and column-level policies, you use the following DDL statements and IAM features:
+With fine-grained access control, you define database roles, grant privileges to the roles, and create IAM policies to grant permissions on database roles to IAM principals.

 DROPstatements for creating and dropping database roles.
 Database roles are collections of privileges.
 You can create up to 100 roles for a database.